ksOAn6g5/TaiSu/README.md

 ![word cloud](/imgs/all_wc.png)

 ## Data download ##
 The image urls and corresponding texts will be stored in a CSV file.
-The data are now under proccessing, we will release it as soon as possible.
+The dataset is now under proccessing, we will release it as soon as possible.
-Baidu cloud link:
+* Baidu cloud link:
+* Pre-extracted image features:
 ## Pretrained models ##
  Models trained on the web data of TaiSu and on the complete data of TaiSu are now availbale.
  Baidu cloud link：https://pan.baidu.com/s/1d3UKyQi7J4Qr1XE2j2V8og?pwd=0kjm